-When thinking about roof repair and replacement from a cost point of view, a repair may seem attractive.
-It may be the best solution if the roof is in an otherwise good condition and the repair is going to extend the life of the roof.
+When thinking roof repair replacement from a cost point of view, a repair may seem attractive.
+It may be the best solution if the roof is in an otherwise good the repair is going to extend the life of the roof.
 If the roof is old or if it has extensive damage a new roof may be a better option.

 A qualified roofing inspector will:

 - Get on-the-job training

 Consider having an inspection by a qualified roofing inspector.